 2. The Nut (Ball Screw Nut)

 It sits on the screw and carries the load.
 Inside, it also has grooves that form a ball circuit with the screw groove.
-Variants exist with return tube (ball return channel) and without (open nut).
+Variants exist with recirculation tube and without (open nut).

 3. The Balls